explained. All functions. All tricks. (under development...)

 onto a spectrum trace with CTRL + LeftMouse will permanently

 remove it!
-Clicking onto an axis name will bring up a window
+Double-clicking onto an axis name will bring up

-for entering a custom axis title.
-These can be shown/ hidden by
+a window for entering a custom axis title.
+These can be shown/

 mouse tip position is always shown as x value/ y value pair in